claragbl/tp/data-engineering/tp-data-processing-framework/README.md

 Some questions :

 **Apache Spark** is a data processing framework that is able to perform processing task efficiently on large datasets.
-It provides API i differents programming languages.
+It provides API in different programming languages.
 **Spark SQL** provide Spark with more information about the structure of both the data and the computation being performed

-* What is Spark RDD API ?
+* <u>What is Spark RDD API ?</u>
 RDD stands for **Resilient Distributed Dataset** and it's a concept at the hear of Apache Spark that  that represents an immutable collection of objects that can be split across a computing cluster.
 The Spark RDD API allows us to perform various transformations and actions on those RDD for advanced data processing.

-* What is Spark Dataset API ?
+* <u>What is Spark Dataset API ?</u>
-The Spark Dataset API is a distributed collection of data that provides the benefits of both RDDs and DataFrames in Apache Spark
+The Spark Dataset API is a distributed collection of data that provides the benefits of both RDDs and DataFrames in Apache Spark.
+Thanks to this API, we have a stongly-typed interface (for data manipulation )that allows for example to be sure that there is no typo in a sql query and to be sure that column names and data types are correct and consistent with the data structure.

-* With which languages can you use Spark ?
+* <u>With which languages can you use Spark ?</u>
 -> scala
 -> python
 -> R
 -> Java
 -> SQL

-* Which data sources or data sinks can Spark work with ?
+* <u>Which data sources or data sinks can Spark work with ?</u>
   (Data Sink = récepteur de données)
 Apache spark allows user to read data from various sources and it allows to write them in various destinations.